-CutoGuard TM; Long-lasting dermatology bandage.
-OticArmor®; Manage Otitis Externa by keeping the ear canal clean.
-SANOS®; a VOHC accepted, pet dental preventive to help protect the ‘difficult to reach’ areas.
+CutoGuard®; Long-lasting dermatology bandage.
+OticArmor®; Manage Otitis Externa by keeping the ear clean.
+SANOS®; VOHC accepted, veterinary dental preventive to help protect the ‘difficult to reach’ areas.

-CutoGuard TM, dermatology bandage, OticArmor®, otic bandage and SANOS®, gingival dental sealant information: Product Detailers, Clinical Studies, Application Video and Frequently Asked Questions.
+CutoGuard®, dermatology bandage, OticArmor®, otic bandage and SANOS®, VOHC accepted veterinary gingival dental sealant information: Product Detailers, Clinical Studies, and Application Video.

 For Pet Owners

-Learn about Pet Ear Care and Dental Care, View the SANOS® and OticArmor® Client Brochure, Search for a Veterinarian in your Area and Visit our SANOS® Frequently Asked Questions.
+Learn about Pet Dental Care and Ear Care, View the SANOS® and OticArmor® Client Brochure, Search for a Veterinarian in your Area and Visit our SANOS® Frequently Asked Questions.

 SANOS, OticArmor and CutoGuard

 Periodontal disease is both painful and preventable.
 An important goal for dog and cat owners is proper dental care to help their pets retain their teeth.
 This is important for the quality and longevity of life in the long term.
 Left unchecked, periodontal disease can ultimately result in the spreading of bacteria throughout the animal’s system, possibly resulting in problems with kidneys, liver and heart.
 SANOS® is applied after every professional dental cleaning to protect under the gumline and the ‘difficult to reach’ areas under the gums of the caudal teeth.
 The Veterinary Oral Health Council (VOHC) has awarded its Seal of Acceptance to SANOS®.